Index of transverse Dirac operator and cohomotopy Seiberg-Witten invariant for codimension $4$ Riemannian foliation: Abstract

 \section{Abstract}

 For closed manifolds endowed with a Riemannian foliation of codimension $4$, one can define a transversal Seiberg-Witten map.
 We show that there is a finite dimensional approximation for such a map.
-By such a method and under the condition that $H^1_b(M)\cap H^1(M,\mathbb Z)$ is a lattice of $H^1_b(M)$, we can define a high dimension Bauer-Furuta invariant.
-If the basic cohomological group is of zero dimension, we can give an estimate for the index of transversal Dirac operator of a foliated spin structure.
-Moreover, under some condition on $H^2_b(M)$, we show the vanishing of the index of the basic-Dirac operator without using the positivity of the transversal scalar curvature.
+By such a method and under the condition that $H^1_b(M)\cap H^1(M,\mathbb Z)$ is a lattice of $H^1_b(M)$, we can define a foliated version of Bauer-Furuta invariant.
+Moreover, if the basic cohomological group is of zero dimension, we can give an estimate for the index of transversal Dirac operator of a foliated spin structure.
+Furthermore, under the condition that $H^\pm_b(M)=1$, we show the vanishing of the index of the transverse Dirac operator.
+This gives a topological condition for the vanishing of the index of the transverse Dirac operator.